31 Essential HVAC Tools List: Different Types & Their Uses

 Safety Tools

 Whenever you are working, your safety should be your number one priority.
 You cannot repair HVAC units if you are injured.
-Make sure you have adequate safety tools to protect yourself on the job.
+Make sure you have safety tools to protect yourself on the job.

 30. Gloves